 Typically fruit juices will contain the same vitamins and minerals found in the fruit form from which they are prepared.

 Is it better to have a smoothie or fruit juice rather than a fizzy drink, even if the amount of sugars and calories are the same?

 No single food or drink contains all the essential nutrients or calories your body needs, which is why variety is key.
-A healthy balanced diet means eating a wide range of foods from each of the five main food groups based on the UK Government’s ‘eatwell plate’ (1)
+A healthy balanced diet means eating a wide range of foods from each of the five main food groups based on the UK Government’s ‘Eatwell Guide’ (43)

 .
-As outlined by the eatwell plate, foods and drinks high in fat and/or sugar can be enjoyed in moderation.
+As outlined by the Eatwell Guide, foods and drinks high in fat and/or sugar can be enjoyed in moderation.

 that recent scientific evidence contained within a report published by the UK Government’s expert nutrition group (SACN), suggest a risk is associated with a higher intake of sugars-sweetened beverages and incidence of Type 2 diabetes (13)